 Ireland is full of beautiful locations wherever you travel, but there is nowhere in Ireland more dramatic and iconic as the Cliffs of Moher on the wild west coast.
 The sea cliffs are located in County Clare and can be visited as a day trip from nearby Galway.
 Due to their popularity, you can also join a day trip from Galway if you aren’t self-driving, which makes for a really pleasant day out.

 Read more: 8 Places you must visit in Ireland

 There are many reasons to visit Vienna, the capital city of Austria.
 But if you ask me, there’s no better reason or way to pass time, than to spend your days in Vienna’s famous kaffehauses.
 These coffee houses are institutions within their own right and attract visitors from around the world, year round.
 My favourites include Cafe Central, Cafe Landtmann and Cafe Sperl (to name a few!)

 23. Sail the coast of Croatia

 Croatia has quickly become one of the most popular vacation spots in all of Europe.
 And it is little wonder why!
-This beautiful country on the Adriatic Sea is a paradise for yacht lovers, with many travellers venturing into Croatia for yacht week year after year.
+This beautiful country on the Adriatic Sea is a paradise for yacht charter lovers, with many travellers venturing into Croatia for yacht week year after year.
 So if you fancy sailing the coast of Croatia, you will be spoiled for choice.